b-otunga/Akan-Name-App/readME.md

 ## BDD.
 Select your birthday from the automatic datepicker.
 If you do not pick a date, an error will be thrown and app will not run.
 Next, pick your gender.
 If you do not pick a gender, an error will be thrown and app will not run.
-Whe correct details are entered, correct result is output.
+When correct details are entered, correct result is output.
 Output example: (If you are male.)
 "You were born on a Sunday.
-Your akan name is Kwasi."
+Your Akan name is Kwasi."
 If you are female, "You were born on a Sunday.
-Your akan name is Akosua."
+Your Akan name is Akosua."
 ## Technologies used.
 The project was built using VS Code, git for version control, Google Chromer browser console, and posted on github.
 ## Contact information.